rabi-siddique/rs-dapp-econ-gov/README.md

-# dapp-psm
+# dapp-governance

-UI for Inter Protocol PSM
+UI for Governance of Inter Protocol